 Addiction is caused by dopamine release in the brain.
 Because dopamine is released by many different stimuli, addiction manifests itself in many different ways too.

 If your spouse does suffer from a behavioural addiction, do not despair.
-Today, there exists many treatment options for behavioural addictions and you will surely locate a suitable treatment provider if you look hard enough.
+Today, there exist many treatment options for behavioural addictions and you will surely locate a suitable treatment provider if you look hard enough.

 The good news is that addiction is not a death sentence for your marriage.
 Whilst many marriages do not survive addiction, it’s equally true that many more marriages could be saved if addiction treatment is sought at the first possible opportunity.

 It’s likely that you still love your spouse, and so we feel saving your marriage has to be something that’s worth investing in.
 Addiction is considered to be an illness.
 Although we feel those affected by addiction did not choose this fate, these people do have the choice to fight back by undergoing addiction treatment.